-- 4.16 The school recognises the importance proactive information sharing between professionals and local agencies in order to effectively meet pupils' needs and identify any need for early help. - 4.17 Considering the above, staff will be aware that whilst the UK GDPR and the Data Protection Act 2018 place a duty on schools to process personal information fairly and lawfully, they also allow for information to be stored and shared for safeguarding purposes data protection regulations do not act as a barrier to sharing information where failure to do so would result in the pupil being place at risk of harm. - 4.18 Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils.
-If staff members are in doubt about sharing information, they will speak to the DSL or deputy DSL. - 4.19 The school also recognises the particular importance of inter-agency working in identifying and preventing child sexual exploitation (CSE).
+- 4.18 The school recognises the importance proactive information sharing between professionals and local agencies in order to effectively meet pupils' needs and identify any need for early help. - 4.19 Considering the above, staff will be aware that whilst the UK GDPR and the Data Protection Act 2018 place a duty on schools to process personal information fairly and lawfully, they also allow for information to be stored and shared for safeguarding purposes data protection regulations do not act as a barrier to sharing information where failure to do so would result in the pupil being place at risk of harm. - 4.20 Staff members will be made aware that safeguarding partners may take legal action against them if they do not share specified information when a request is made for the purposes of safeguarding. - 4.21 Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils.
+If staff members are in doubt about sharing information, they will speak to the DSL or deputy DSL. - 4.22 The school also recognises the particular importance of inter-agency working in identifying and preventing child sexual exploitation (CSE).